GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 **What is your proudest achievement in your professional career within the government?**

 To be here!
-My career in government just started earlier in 2022 and I feel very proud to serve the Administration and lead the [Presidential Innovation Fellows](https://www.presidentialinnovationfellows.gov/), a program that pairs the brightest minds in the country with government leaders to tackle national priorities through technology, innovation and entrepreneurship.{{< /note >}}
+My career in government just started earlier in 2022 and I feel very proud to serve the administration and lead the [Presidential Innovation Fellows](https://www.presidentialinnovationfellows.gov/), a program that pairs the brightest minds in the country with government leaders to tackle national priorities through technology, innovation and entrepreneurship.{{< /note >}}

 <hr width="75%">